vinayakpathak03/Bade-Vichaar/README.md

 # Quick-Minutes-of-Meeting-using-ChatGPT.
-Developed a system using OpenAI's Da Vinci 003 (GPT-3.5) and Whisper to transcribe audio and generate Minutes of Meeting (MoM) from video files.
+Developed this project using OpenAI's Da Vinci 003 (GPT-3.5) and Whisper to transcribe audio and generate Minutes of Meeting (MoM) from video files.
 ChatGPT acts like a co-founder.

 # MoM Generator